5 Easy SEO Tips to Boost Your Site in Under an Hour

-You’ve created an awesome website – congrats!
-What you need to do now is bring people to it.
-For your website to come up high on search engines like Google and Bing, you need to understand a little bit about the world of “Search Engine Optimization” or SEO.
+You created an outstanding website – congrats!
+Now all you need to do is bring people to it.
+For your website to appear as one of the top results on search engines like Google and Bing, you need to understand a little bit about the world of “Search Engine Optimization” or SEO.

-While many shy away from this topic, it’s actually not the scary monster many make it out to be.
-Actually, Wix has the best SEO and you can very easily use its power for your own website.
-The first step in the right direction is to use the new, free and very efficient Wix SEO Wiz – a user-friendly tool that will take you step-by-step through the process of optimizing your website.
+While many shy away from this topic, it’s actually not the scary monster some make it out to be.
+The first step in the right direction is to use Wix SEO Wiz, a free and efficient tool that will create a unique SEO plan that’s tailored for your website.

-With so many websites on the web today, there is no way to guarantee that your site will rank first on Google – but there are plenty of simple things you can do to increase your site’s chances of ranking really well.
-Give us just an hour’s time (or less!) and we’ll show you everything you need to know about Wix’s SEO and how to boost your site.
+With so many sites on the web today, there is no guarantee that your site will rank first on Google.
+There are, however, plenty of simple things you can do to increase your site’s chances of ranking well.
+In just an hour’s time, Wix’s SEO capabilities will allow you to boost your site.
 Keep reading to learn all about it.

-Did you know that you can write a unique title and description for each page on your website?
-These are brief texts that accurately and clearly describe what your business does, ideally with a few keywords and phrases mixed in.
+Did you know that you can write a unique title and description for each page of your website?
+These are brief texts that accurately and clearly describe what your business does.
+Ideally, they can come with a few keywords and phrases mixed in.

 Ever hovered over a tab on your browser?
 That short phrase that pops up under your mouse is the title of the page.
-While the description is not visible, it too is very important for search engines!
-In fact, the title and description are among the first things Google uses to determine your site’s rank.
-Plus – once your site does show up in a search results page, web surfers will read your title and description to learn what your site is about and decide whether or not to check it out.
+While the description is not visible on your page, it’s very important for search engines.
+In fact, the title and description are among the first elements search engines track to determine your site’s ranking.
+Plus, once your site does show up in a search results page, web surfers will read your title and description to learn what your site is about and decide whether or not to check it out.

 Looking for expert advice on writing a killer title and description?
 Check out this guide about on-page optimization.

 As you write the text for your website, consider where you can use anchor text within your site.
 Anchor what?
 No, it has nothing to do with sailing.
-Anchor text is simply text that visitors can click on to be taken directly to another web page, either on your site or anywhere on the Internet.
+Anchor text is the clickable text on a hyperlink that visitors can use to be taken directly to another web page, either within your site or anywhere on the internet.

 So where can you find it?
 Just head over to the Dashboard of your Wix website, and you’ll find it in ‘My Apps’ under ‘Get Found on Google’.
 Happy optimizing!